AI receptionist for physiotherapy · Australia & NZ

 What good actually looks like — ranges, not hype

-• Rebook prompt acceptance rate: 38–58% when the AI offers the next session at the end of intake.
+• Rebook prompt acceptance when the AI offers the next session at the end of intake: measured during the pilot.

-• PMS write-back accuracy: 92–98% on Cliniko / Nookal with stable integration.
+• PMS write-back accuracy on Cliniko / Nookal: acceptance-tested before go-live.

-• Total cost of ownership: 35–55% below an equivalent human answering service at comparable call volumes.
+• Total cost of ownership versus an equivalent human answering service: modelled against your own call volumes.

 Honest objection handling